SkygearIO/features/features/370-auth-ui/session.md

   development purpose).
 - `HttpOnly` flag is set, to ensure the token cannot be read in JS.
 - `SameSite` attribute is set to `Lax`.
-- `Domain` attribute is not set by default.
+- `Domain` attribute set eTLD+1 of default domain by default.
 This can be configured by developer:
-    - If not set, the session cookie is only accessible by the auth domain.
+    - By default, session would be shared across services under same eTLD+1 domains.
+For example, `accounts.example.com` shares session with `forum.example.com` when domain attribute is `example.com`.
-      Sharing session across services is not possible.
-For example, `accounts.example.com` cannot share session with `forum.example.com`.
+    - If custom domain is used, developer should set a correct value here.
-    - To share sessions across services, this attribute should be set to a common suffix of the service domains.
-For the previous example, a suitable suffix would be `example.com`.
+    - If this behavior is not desiable, set to empty explicitly (i.e. attribute is absent from the cookie).
 - Developer can configured whether the cookie is a HTTP session cookie:
     - If it is configured as a HTTP session cookie, the cookie would be deleted from client side when browser session ends.